Date of Degree

 Copyright 2010 Michael Dennis Feldkamp

 Feldkamp, Michael Dennis.
-"Thermodynamic and structural determinants of calcium-independent interactions of Calmodulin." doctoral dissertation, University of Iowa, 2010.
+"Thermodynamic and structural determinants of calcium-independent interactions of Calmodulin." doctoral PhD diss., University of Iowa, 2010.